Billy-Liu-DUT/G-Frame/README.md

 # G-Frame & OmniChem: An Adaptive Multi-Agent Framework for Scientific Discovery in Chemistry

-This repository contains the complete open-source suite for **G-Frame**, an adaptive multi-agent framework designed to overcome the reasoning deficiencies and factual "hallucinations" of lightweight Large Language Models (LLMs) in specialized scientific domains.
+This repository contains the open-source suite for **G-Frame**, an adaptive multi-agent framework designed to overcome the reasoning deficiencies and factual "hallucinations" of lightweight Large Language Models (LLMs) in specialized scientific domains.
 The primary outcome of this framework is **OmniChem**, a 7B parameter model that demonstrates expert-level performance in chemistry, comparable to models like GPT-4o mini.

 The core of G-Frame is a novel data synthesis pipeline that leverages **Bayesian game theory** to model the interaction between multiple LLM agents.
 This approach establishes an automated, closed-loop process where agents are incentivized to generate factually accurate and causally reasoned data, effectively internalizing the axiomatic constraints of science.
 The framework's **adaptive concurrency optimization** ensures maximum throughput and efficiency during this large-scale data generation process.